Why Does My Back Hurt When I Breathe (& What Can I Do About It)?

 What Back Pain After an Accident Could Mean

 Florida patients take note: If you’ve been in a car accident, you must seek treatment within 14 days for it to be covered under your PIP (Personal Injury Protection) insurance.
-Even if symptoms seem minor, getting evaluated early can prevent long-term damage—and help you recover more quickly.

-When to See a Doctor
+When to See a Doctor Right Away

 Not all back pain when breathing is serious—but some symptoms should never be ignored.

-You should seek medical attention right away if you experience:
+Seek medical attention right away if you experience:

 • Sudden, sharp chest pain or upper back pain